University of Nevada, Reno: E.L. Wiegand Fitness Center

-The University of Nevada began construction of a new 108,000 square foot fitness center in June 2015.
+UNR began construction of a new 108,000 square foot fitness center in June 2015.
 Named the E.L.
 Wiegand Fitness Center, it opened in February 2017.
 Students' use of the fitness center is included in annual tuition and fees.
 The fitness center has four floors and includes a gym with three basketball courts, areas for weightlifting, cardio training, fitness classes, stadium stairs and an indoor running track.
 The project had a $46 million cost.

-Residential life

-The University of Nevada offers a variety of options to students who choose to stay on campus.
-There are eight different residence halls, seven of which house primarily freshman students.
-Options include an all upper-class residence hall, and a living learning community building in which freshman students of similar academic interests are housed on the same floor.

 Sustainability

-Since its creation in the fall of 2008, the University of Nevada, Reno's Sustainability Committee has been gathering information on various aspects of campus sustainability and beginning the development of a plan for creating a more sustainable campus.
+Since its creation in the fall of 2008, UNR's sustainability committee has been gathering information on various aspects of campus sustainability and beginning the development of a plan for creating a more sustainable campus.
 Significant efforts are made towards recycling and keeping the campus green.
-Many university buses run on bio-diesel fuels.
+Many university buses run on biodiesel fuels.
 The bicycle program has seen a significant increase in the number of bicycle users.
-The university's Food Services has made a commitment of 1% of the meal plan revenue to go towards funding sustainable initiatives on campus.
-In order to reduce energy use, UNR has installed solar panels on the Joe Crowley Student Union and built its first LEED accredited building.

-The University of Nevada has been ranked among the nation's most sustainable colleges, receiving an overall grade of "B+" on the Sustainable Endowment Institute's College Sustainability Report Card 2010.
+The university's food services has made a commitment of 1% of the meal plan revenue to go towards funding sustainable initiatives on campus.
+In order to reduce energy use, UNR has installed solar panels on the Joe Crowley Student Union and built its first LEED-accredited building.
+It has been ranked among the nation's most sustainable colleges, receiving an overall grade of "B+" on the Sustainable Endowment Institute's College Sustainability Report Card 2010.